danielabar/meblog/src/markdown/when-a-site-blocks-text-selection.md

   - "The Code-Adjacent Power of AI"
 ---

 I recently came across a blog post about automated testing best practices.
 It covered a set of rules, explaining why each should be followed, and a ready-to-use Claude Code skill that enforces those rules automatically when an AI assistant is writing the specs.
-Exactly the kind of thing a developer might want to copy and paste for their Claude Code setup.
+Exactly the kind of thing a developer might want to copy into into their Claude Code setup.

 But when I went to copy the skill section into my own `.claude/skills` directory, my mouse stopped responding.
 Everywhere I tried to click and drag to highlight text, nothing happened.
 It felt like the page had suddenly locked up.
 Right-click did nothing either, no context menu.
 My heart skipped a beat: was this a broken mouse, or was something actually running on my machine, a crypto miner, ransomware quietly encrypting files while the tab just sat there, unresponsive.